zfoo-project/zfoo-sdk-csharp-lua-unity-godot/README.md

-# zfoo-csharp-unity-sdk
+# zfoo sdk of csharp and lua for unity and godot

-zfoo net sdk for unity and godot by C#
+zfoo net sdk for unity and godot by C# and lua

 ```
 support C# in webgl browser

 support C# in .net framework

+support C# in unity C# Script

+support zfoo lua in xlua
 ```

 # Start Server